Call on China to free defenders and #RepealRSDL

 What do we want?

-We want the Chinese government to review article 75 of China’s Criminal Procedure Law and repeal RSDL.
-We want human rights defenders who have been subjected to RSDL and then arbitrarily and unfairly detained to be promptly released.
-We want truth and justice for victims.
+We want the Chinese Government to review China’s Criminal Procedure Law and repeal the provision that allows suspects to be held under RSDL so no one can be disappeared and arbitrarily detained.
+We want human rights defenders who have been subjected to RSDL to be promptly released and in the meantime for their relatives to know where they are.
+And we want truth and justice for victims.

 How do we achieve this?